Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-09-07-Normalization-is-the-New-Norm-Epi2.md

 1. **Geometry Preservation**

    The relative geometry of the transformation is preserved.
-The principal directions and feature-alignment axes remain unchanged; only the overall scale is reduced.
+The **principal directions and feature-alignment axes remain unchanged**; only the overall scale is reduced.

 2. **Gain Capping**